-4. Press through your planted heel as you stand all the way back up to the starting position and get ready for another rep.
+4. Return to the starting position.
+Press through your planted heel as you stand all the way back up to the starting position and get ready for another rep.

 If you're new to this exercise or performing it feeling fatigued, it can be easy to do it with improper form.
 Poor form can be detrimental to your workout and can lead to injury.
 With the Bulgarian split squat being more of a complex movement, it's important you know what to avoid.

 A common mistake found in this exercise and other squat and lunge variations is setting your stance too wide, meaning your front foot is too far out from your rear foot.
 This can result in less quad activation and a lessened range of motion.
 Range of motion is important for getting the most out of your workout and can help engage more muscle fibers.

 If the flexibility is not there yet, you might find yourself trying to force your range of motion to where it can't go yet.
 This can be a recipe for a pulled muscle, especially in the hip flexor where the flexibility needs to be.
 Instead, focus on lowering the elevated surface or sticking with a progression exercise first.

 An arched back might be good for bench presses, but it doesn't belong with Bulgarian split squats.
 If your core needs some strength work, you might find yourself trying to compensate by arching your back to stay upright.
 It's important to avoid flexing of the spine to help prevent a lower back injury.
 Instead, lean your torso slightly forward or work on progression exercises.